Skip to main content

 • Semantic structure.
 Pages use real headings and landmark regions (nav, main, footer) so assistive technology can understand and skip through the layout.

 • Color and contrast.
-Body text and controls are chosen to meet AA contrast, and we never rely on color alone to convey status — states are labeled in text as well.
+Body text and controls are chosen to meet AA contrast — with the exceptions we list below — and we never rely on color alone to convey status: states are labeled in words as well.

 • Data tables.
 Operational tables in the portal carry proper header semantics so screen-reader users can associate each cell with its column.